gcbel/cu-e-commerce-api/README.md

-# Company Database App
+# E-commerce Backend API

 ## Description

-This project is the back-end for an online shopping platform, including fully functional ways of creating, tracking, updating and deleting products, categories, and product tags.
+This project is the back-end for an online shopping platform, which allows ways of creating, tracking, updating and deleting products, categories, and product tags.
 This project is created using Node.js, Express.js, Sequelize, and PostgreSQL.

 [Here]() is a video demonstrating the functionality of the application.